Kelly Mark Logo

 Users spend an average 43 seconds on our website according to our Google Analytics

-With such short visits, we focused on a concise, visual landing page that highlights our brand and encourages users to apply.
+With such short visits, I led my team in creating a concise, visually engaging landing page that highlights our brand and drives applications.

 IDEATION